NBISweden/ejprd/docs/load-data.md

 Run the following steps:
 - upload the data to the server, somewhere under `~/ejprd/data`.
 Eg `~/ejprd/data/additionalbams`.
 - open `~/ejprd/config/gdi-starter-kit/config/load_data.sh` and modify:
   - `DIR` at line 4.
 This should be set to where data is located.
-The folder `~/ejprd/data` wil be located under `/data` in the container.
-For the given example path above, use `/data/additionalbams`.
+The folder `~/ejprd/data` will be mounted on `/data` in the container.
+So for the given example path above, use `/data/additionalbams`.
     Everything in the specified folder will be uploaded to the archive.
   - `OUTPATH` at line 5.
 This will work as a prefix / parent folder for the files in the archive.
   - `DATASETID` at line 7 may also be updated.
 If it is, remember to also add a corresponding resource in REMS.
   - the accession ID at line 26 should be updated, so that the IDs for the files will not overlap with previously used ones.
-    Eg. `NEwBAM_%02d`.
-This will create the IDs `NEWBAM00`, `NEWBAM01`...
+    Eg. `NEWBAM_%02d 1`.
+This will create the IDs `NEWBAM01`, `NEWBAM02`...
+- Get your credentials file:
+  - Visit https://login.ejprd.nbis.se to download a `s3cmd.conf` file.
+  -  Log in, click Continue until you see the button "Download inbox s3cmd credentials".
+Click this.
+  - Upload the file to the server: `scp s3cmd.conf ubuntu@134.158.151.84:ejprd/config/gdi-starter-kit/`.
 - Run `docker compose up data_loader`.
 - Verify that the data is available by querying SDA download API:
 ```